oszuidwest/zwfm-metadata/EXTENDING.md

     // Convert to universal format for JSON APIs, webhooks, etc. universal := utils.ConvertStructuredText(st)

-    // Or with a type field:
+    // Or with a type field (use one or the other, not both):
-    universal := utils.ConvertStructuredTextWithType(st, "myoutput")
+    // universal := utils.ConvertStructuredTextWithType(st, "myoutput")

     // Send the universal metadata
     o.sendMetadata(*universal)